 Before you purchase a condo, think about the following questions.

 Are you planning to use all of the complex’s amenities?

 Consider how much you’ll pay in condominium contributions (fees) in comparison to the amenities provided.
 If you aren’t planning to use many of the amenities (for example, fitness centre, swimming pool) then you may want to look for a similar unit in a condominium with fewer amenities and lower contributions.

 Do the contributions seem low compared to other properties?

 Be wary if you’re looking at a condominium with many services and unusually low monthly contributions.
-This may be a sign that the condominium corporation doesn’t have enough money in its reserve fund to cover future capital repairs and replacements.
-Ask your lawyer and document reviewer to look over the corporation’s documents to see if the corporation has a history of special assessments and whether there is adequate money in the reserve fund for capital repairs or replacements. .
+This may be a sign that the condominium corporation doesn’t have enough money in its reserve fund to cover future repair and replacement costs.
+Ask your lawyer and document reviewer to look over the corporation’s documents to see if the corporation has a history of special levies and whether there is adequate money in the reserve fund.

 Does the seller have unpaid contributions?

 Always ask for an estoppel certificate before making an offer to purchase on a unit.
 It will indicate whether the current owner has paid contributions in full or if any fees are unpaid.
-Any unpaid fees transfer to the new owner, so they will become your responsibility if you purchase a unit with unpaid contributions.
+If you purchase a unit with unpaid contributions, any unpaid fees transfer to the new owner so they will become your responsibility.

 How are contributions calculated?